"Stunt Flying" over Wallington?

 Many thanks to Colin Brookes from the Airport of Croydon website for his permission to use their photos and newsclippings:

-Many thanks to James Wood for his help with research.
+Many thanks to James Wood for his help with research and Rex Poge for the photos of Tharp Rd.

 Croydon Airport 1928-1939 by Douglas Cluett, Joanna Nash and Bob Learmonth.